stackbuilders/semantic-release-hackage/README.md

 ```

 ### Development
-Semantic-release does not need the latest version defined to do its job, to simplify the version management inside your repository `.cabal` file during development time, we strongly recommend using:
+Based on the semantic-release philosophy, you don't need to keep track of the version in your repository (.cabal) anymore.
+The plugin will build the package with the proper version on the fly, making it simpler for you to maintain your packages.
+In simpler words, you can change you `.cabal` file to the following:

 ```cabal
   ...